 The symphysis pubis is surmounted anteriorly by a fat pad, the mons pubis (Fig. 11–1).
 At puberty, the eminence becomes covered with hair that extends onto the skin of the abdomen to form a transverse borderline, the base of an inverted triangle called the female escutcheon.
 This hair distribution contrasts with that of the male escutcheon, which describes an upright triangle with the apex near the umbilicus.

 Anatomy of the Uterus and Adnexa.
 A. Sagittal section of the female pelvis: Note the angle of the vagina with the vertical axis of the body, and the axis of the uterus perpendicular to the vaginal axis.
 The lips of the cervix uteri are shown to be in the same plane as the anterior vaginal wall, which is shorter than the posterior wall.
 The rectovaginal pouch (cul-de-sac of Douglas) lies anterior to the rectal wall; hence, it can be palpated during the rectal examination.
-The uterine fundus in the usual position is inaccessible ...
+The uterine fundus in the usual position is inaccessible to the ...

 Log In to View More